-Before fixing an umbrella, you need to understand what needs to be fixed.
-For that, you need to look into the root cause why the umbrella is not opening correctly, and why it is not holding up, and falling back.
+Before fixing an umbrella, you need to fully understand what needs to be fixed.
+Hopefully the points covered earlier will assist with this.
+Once the root cause is established, the correct fix can be applied.
+For example, why is the umbrella not opening correctly, and why it is not holding up, falling back? etc.

-One of the main reasons behind this problem is that the little rivets that hold the component parts of the umbrella’s stretcher break down.
-The solution to this problem though is very simple.
-With some basic household stuff, you can fix this issue.
+One of the main reasons behind an umbrella break is that the small rivets connecting a stretcher to a rib breaks.
+The solution to this problem is quite straight forward with some common household items.
+Then you can fix this issue yourself.

 2. Gather the Tools You Need

-We are sure you can find these items in your home, and you don’t have to go to the hardware store.
+The below items can hopefully be found in your home, and if not a quick trip to the hardware store is needed.
 Here is the list of the things you need: